 Wye School is socially, academically and culturally inclusive and welcomes applications from all.
 Each of the 90 places in each year group is free of charge and open to students of all abilities.
 As such there is no selection by ability or faith.
 Arrangements for admissions are clear and fair and the school abides by the School Admissions Code and the School Admissions Appeals Code.
 Prospective students and their parents will be offered the opportunity to visit the school before making an application for a place.

-Wye School’s Admissions Policy can be accessed here.
+Wye School’s Admissions Policy (for September 2023 entry) can be accessed here.

 Year 7 Places

 Kent County Council (KCC) has co-ordinated admissions arrangements for all schools in the local area for entry into Year 7.
 Wye School participates in this scheme and so most applications are made directly to KCC.
-The closing date for ‘in time’ applications for September 2022 is 1 November 2021 and KCC will accept late applications up to 15th March 2022.
+The closing date for ‘in time’ applications for September 2024 is 31 October 2023 and KCC will accept late applications up to 15th March 2024.
 After that date, applications should be made directly to the school.
-The virus issues in the 2021/22 year mean that dates and arrangements are subject to change.
-Please consult your primary school in the first instance for up to date dates and procedures and for Wye School specific questions email email@example.com
+Please consult your primary school in the first instance for up to date dates and procedures and for Wye School specific questions email firstname.lastname@example.org

 Offers of places

 Should you be unsuccessful in the first round of offers but wish to be placed on our waiting list, please complete the waiting list form (enclosed in your offer letter pack) and return to KCC, no later than the date set on your offer.
 Not all first round offers are accepted, so second round offers have always been available from the waiting list thus far.
-KCC will make offers from the waiting list 26 April 2022.
+KCC will make offers from the waiting list on or before 25 April 2024.
 After that date, the waiting list is held by the school and further places usually become available in June or early July.
 Joining our waiting list is the most likely way to secure a place.